 As an arts advocate, Samuel collaborates with various stakeholders in the arts to generate abundance-thinking that centers service and reframes leadership as a collective effort.
 In addition to their mentorship and equity work with organizations and developing artists, Samuel currently serves the Portland arts community as a board member of the Multnomah County Cultural Coalition.

-As a performer, Samuel’s professional career began in 2005, performing nationally and internationally Street, West African, Ballet, Non-traditional Partnering, and Contemporary Dance since 2005, teaching nationally and internationally dance and partnering since 2008.
-Samuel’s performance career includes performances at two World Expositions, leading roles in Classical Ballet productions, and performances with Lauren Edson, Éowyn Barrett, Rainbow Dance Theatre, Minh Tran & Co., and BodyVox.
+As a performer, Samuel’s professional career began in 2005, performing nationally and internationally, and teaching dance and partnering since 2008.
 Before dance, Samuel was a university track athlete studying Math and Computer Science at the University of Oregon.
-After experiencing contemporary dance in 2004, Samuel switched majors to The Arts, studying Music, Illustration, Sculpture, and Dance; graduating from Western Oregon University in 2007.
+After attending their first contemporary dance concert in 2004, Samuel switched majors to study Music, Illustration, Sculpture, and Dance, graduating from Western Oregon University in 2007.

-Outside of dance, Samuel works with the public as a Manual Therapist in their private practice in Portland, Oregon; specializing in pelvic health, movement re-education, and visceral, neural, and vascular manipulation.
+Outside of dance, Samuel works with the general public as an Osteopathic Manual Therapist at their private practice in Portland, Oregon; specializing in pelvic health, movement re-education, and visceral, neural, and vascular manipulation.

 Visit Samuel's private practice, Movement Bodywork®